lsulibraries/policies/LDL-Governance.md

 There are currently 22 participating libraries, archives, museums, and historical centers participating in the LDL.
 Each institution contributes the digital items and the descriptive text for their collections.
 You will find that some of the collections, such as the Teaching History in Louisiana Project, are collaborative projects that include materials from many institutions.
 ## Executive Board
-* Chair: Lora Amsberryaugier, UNO
-* Vice-Chair: Diane Brown, State Library
+* Chair: Diane Brown, State Library (dbrown@crt.la.gov)
+* Vice-Chair: Deborah Poole, Loyola
-* Immediate Past Chair: Carol Bartels, HNOC
+* Immediate Past Chair: Lora Amsberryaugier, UNO
-* Treasurer: Debbie Sibley, LSUHSC – NO
+* Treasurer: Debbie Johnson-Houston, McNeese
 * Secretary: Jeff Rubin, Tulane
-* At Large: Deborah Poole, Loyola
 * At Large: Gina Costello, LSU

 ## Additional LDC Documentation